Marzoug-Nabil/Marzoug_Nabil_Portfolio/README.md

 If you have any questions, project ideas, or opportunities for collaboration, feel free to reach out to me.
 I am always open to expanding my network and exploring new possibilities in the field of data science and machine learning.

-## Projects
+## Projects and experience

-### Project 1: [Project Name]

-- Description: Briefly describe the project and its goals.
+### Assistant AI Researcher
+#### Moncton University-Canada

+- Description: Led the analysis of the Cicdarknet-2020 dataset, resulting in a Research paper that describes the use of machine learning in cyber security in identifying and mitigating potential security threats.
-- Technologies Used: List the technologies, tools, and programming languages used in the project.
+- Technologies Used: Python, Scikit-learn, Shap
-- Key Features: Highlight the key features and contributions of the project.
+- Key Features: Ensemble learning methods, Random Forest, Xgboost, Lightgbm, Feature Selection
-- Results and Insights: Summarize the results, insights, and conclusions obtained from the project.
+- Results and Insights: The results of this work can be considered as the state of art as we overpass all of the previous works
-- Code: Provide a link to the project's code or notebooks.
+- Paper: Provide a link to the project's code or notebooks.

 ### Project 2: [Project Name]